Housing

 Housing Department: 122 S 3rd St. Yakima, WA, 98901

-Main Office: (509) 248-1800
+Main Office: (509) 853-4130

 Triumph has provided housing for individuals and families recovering from addiction since 1992.
 We provide case management and work in partnership with other local agencies in order to offer the most robust services and housing opportunities to our clients.
-Stable housing gives our patients the first step they need to start on the road to hope and healing.
+Stable housing gives our clients the first step they need to start on the road to hope and healing.

 We offer many different types of housing programs, covering all types of needs.
-Each type of program provides housing for single adults, families, and pregnant women and mothers.
+Each type of program provides housing for single adults, families, and pregnant women and mothers

 Permanent Housing